 Data that is encrypted when persisted on disk.
 Salesforce supports encryption for fields stored in the database; documents stored in files, content, libraries, and attachments; search index files; Einstein Analytics datasets; and archived data.

 Encryption Key Management

 Refers to all aspects of key management, such as key generation, processes, and storage.
-Tenant secret management is performed by administrators or users who have the "Manage Encryption Keys" permission.
+Administrators or users who have the "Manage Encryption Keys" permission can work with Shield Platform Encryption key material.

 Hardware Security Module (HSM)